 More than 80 percent of the U.S. population has a religion affiliation, yet the conservation community is often silent on this topic.
 Do you think this is a mistake?
 Couldn’t conservation benefit from partnering with religious communities?

-Elizabeth Mcleod, a climate change scientist for The Nature Conservancy’s Asia-Pacific region, replies:
+Elizabeth Mcleod, a climate adaptation scientist for The Nature Conservancy’s Asia-Pacific region, replies:

 If I asked you to name your favorite natural place, chances are you wouldn’t answer with a place that provides fresh water to drink or a wetland that protects the coastline from flooding, even though these are certainly important.
 It is likely a place that makes you feel something, a place that fills you with awe; that has a sense of wonder.